If you're looking for income then you should look at this list of the 20 best income portfolios.

 Summary and next steps

 Lazy portfolios offer an easy solution to the complicated question of investing.
 Lazy portfolios provide good returns with low risk.
-They are made by reputable well knows members of the investing community.
+They are made by reputable well known members of the investing community.

 If you’re just starting or have become disillusioned by the financial industry, then go with a lazy portfolio.